 In the first year of a Joint Honours degree programme study is split equally between the two disciplines.
 Following this you have the option to alter the balance of your study, meaning that you could change to a major-minor weighting.
 In your final year you have the option to maintain your second-year balance, switch your major subject to your other discipline or revert to an equal balance.
 If you wish, you can maintain an equal balance throughout your degree.
 This flexibility allows you to tailor the course throughout your degree programme, once you have had the time and experience to consider where your strengths and interests lie.
 The list of modules below are based on studying half of your modules (60 credits) in Geography and half in History (60 credits).

 The modular structure of the degree allows you maximum flexibility in developing your own interests without channelling you into decisive choices too early.
 In the first year you will be exposed to the main principles of human and physical geography, to global environmental issues, and various practical skills.
 You will also explore contemporary urban issues using Birmingham as a real-world laboratory.
-The first semester includes residential fieldwork in human and physical geography.
 You will study modules spanning the early medieval to late modern History periods.
-You can choose two modules out of five of Discovering the Middle Ages, Living in the Middle Ages, The Making of the Modern World 1500-1815, The Making of the Contemporary World 1815-2000 and War and Society (20 credits per module).
+You can choose two modules out of five of Discovering the Middle Ages, Living in the Middle Ages, Reformation, Rebellion and Revolution: the Making of the Modern World 1500-1800, The Making of the Contemporary World: Modern History c.1800 to the Present and War and Society (20 credits per module).
 These explore fundamental themes and issues focused on key periods and indicate the kinds of questions historians explore and some of the methods they employ in answering them.
-You will also study Practising History (A): Skills in History (Autumn term) and Practising History (B): Approaches to History (Spring term), which look more closely at the techniques of the historian and at the nature and evolution of key historical debates.
+You will also study Practising History (A): Skills in History and Practising History (B): Approaches to History, which look more closely at the techniques of the historian and at the nature and evolution of key historical debates.

 - Discovering the Middle Ages